Compact Dark Matter Objects via $N$ Dark Sectors: Constraints Signatures

+\item[(\it ii)] microlensing of M31 stars based on HSC/Subaru data \cite{Niikura:2017zjd}, which limits the abundance of compact DM objects from $\sim 10^{-14}\,M_{\odot}$ to $\sim 10^{-5}\,M_{\odot}$. \end{itemize} Additionally, there are constraints coming from white-dwarf explosions.
+These are triggered by transit of compact bodies (such as PBHs) through the wide dwarfs, which then initiate thermonuclear fusion \cite{2015PhRvD..92f3007G}.
+This has been argued to rule out PBHs with masses $10^{-15}$ -- $10^{-11}\,M_{\odot}$.
+Undoubtably, this raises the intriguing possibility that a class of supernovae may be triggered in this way rather than via the conventional mechanism.
+However, it has recently been argued that this argument is inapplicable \cite{Montero-Camacho:2019jte}.
+Hence, we show these constraints in Fig.~\ref{fig:ExclusionN} with a broken line, reflecting the uncertainty on those limits.
+Similarly, the mentioned femtolensiong constraints recently got revised, where it has been argued that most gamma-ray bursts are inappropriate for femtolensing searches due to their large sizes \cite{Katz:2018zrn}.
+Therefore, we again display the corresponding limit with dashed line type.

-In regard of the latter observations, a remark is in order: because of the black hole's significantly higher compactness, the respective Schwarzschild radius is (much) smaller than the wavelength of the lensed light used by the instruments.
+In regard of the constraints coming from microlensing searches of M31 stars, a remark is in order: because of the black hole's significantly higher compactness, the respective Schwarzschild radius is (much) smaller than the wavelength of the lensed light used by the instruments.
 Therefore, Ref.~\cite{Niikura:2017zjd} actually poses weaker constraints on PBHs, so that there are essentially no constraints below masses of $\sim 10^{-12}\,M_{\odot}$.
 Despite this fact, even for $N$-MACHOs being (much) larger than black holes, there is an unconstrained mass gap in which these objects could, in principle, constitute all the DM.
 The allowed fraction of $N$-MACHOs is shown in Fig.~\ref{fig:ExclusionN} for the mass range $10^{-16} ~M_{\odot} < M < 10^{-7} ~M_{\odot}$.
 An interesting advantage of DM in this scenario is that it does not need to be entirely in the form of $N$-MACHOs, since they are composed of elementary dark particles.

 As we stressed previously, the mentioned interval of allowed $N$-MACHO masses is derived under the premise that these are given by $M_{\odot} / \sqrt{N\.}$ .
 However, even if this was the case, there would still remain a possibility that not all sectors contribute (equally) to the $N$-MACHOs or that the sectors have different abundances, leading to heavier objects.
 This option is particularly appealing due to recent results using OGLE microlensing data \cite{Niikura:2019kqi}.
 Therein it has been found that PBHs actually provide the {\it best fit} (!) to the data explaining a population of six ultrashort-timescale events.
 Here, we would like to point out that these events could, of course, equally well be explained by $N$-MACHOs.
 We depict this in Fig.~\ref{fig:OGLE-Detection}.